alicelambda/blag/content/ml/deepqlearning.md

 date: DATE
 draft: true
 tags: ["ml"]
-description:  "My journey trying to implement Deep Q Learning."
+description:  "Anatomy of DeepQ Learning"
 ---
 I wanted to implement DeepQ learning before I started doing research this summer to have fun.
 I knew about deepq learning from hearing about [Deep Mind's AlphaGo](https://deepmind.com/research/case-studies/alphago-the-story-so-far).
-After reading a bunch of articles here is my first try.
+# Terms
+Agent: The neural network that takes actions in the game.
+Action: An action the agent takes while playing the game.
+Q Value: The total predicted reward for a given action.
+Memory: An array that keeps track of:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The State before an action.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The action taken.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The reward expercienced after that action.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The next state.
+Prediction Network: The neural network that decides the playing actions.
+Training Network: The network that gets trained via action replay and

+# Memory Replay

+Memory replay is the way our agent learns how to play the game.
+At first the agent makes random decisions and keeps track of the decisions made in it's memory.
+Once it's memory has reached a certain length.
+A random sample is taken from the memory and is used to train the training network.
+The training network is trained on every turn.
+The predictive network, the network that actually makes the action, gets it's weight updated after a certain number of steps.

+# Things I learned along the way

  I decided to use the [OpenAi Gym's MountainCar-v0](https://gym.openai.com/envs/MountainCar-v0/)

 ```python
 import gym